Chapter 26 : Early Mornings, Packing, and Presents

 “You wanna help me?”
 I ask, offering him the necklace.

-He carefully takes it and undoes it.
+He carefully takes it and undoes the chain.
 I pull my hair up off my shoulders and he quickly clasps it.
 I touch the pendent before turning towards George.

 “Thank you,” I say, pressing my lips against his.